Trending Resume Score Secrets That Recruiters Actually Look For

 A strong resume score doesn’t mean exaggeration or keyword stuffing.
 It reflects clarity, relevance, and alignment with the job description.

-How ATS Systems Actually Read Your Resume
+How ATS Systems Actually Read Your Resume?

 Contrary to popular belief, ATS software does not “read” resumes like humans.
 It parses data.